Putting Christmas on Credit

 Sitting at the right hand of the Father, waiting for the time when He will return to Earth, His Adventus, and judge the nations.
 He will reign on the Earth for a thousand years and then judge the living and the dead…some will spend eternity with Him and others will spend it apart from Him in Hell.

 Are we ready for the next arrival of Jesus?
-We can rest assured that it will surely come just as the first one did; according to God’s timetable and in fulfillment of prophecy.
+We can rest assured that it will surely come just as the first one did, according to God’s timetable and in fulfillment of prophecy.
 Let us prepare our hearts for it, so that we will not be ashamed at His Adventus!

 Men on a Mission